Unlimited-Research-Cooperative/Bio-Silicon-Synergetic-Intelligence-System/.ipynb_checkpoints/README-checkpoint.md

 ## System Configuration

 - **Brain Surface Communication**: Neural activities are mapped via AI, translating into game movements and vice versa.
-- **Signal Transmission**: The process begins with brain surface signals, transmitted through FreeEEG32 boards, to BrainFlow for acquisition, then into our custom software for analysis.
+- **Signal Transmission**: The process begins with brain surface signals, read from our MEA, transmitted through a FreeEEG32 board, to BrainFlow for acquisition, then into our custom software for analysis.
 - **Neuromimetic Feedback**: Neural signals are decoded into game actions, with game and in-game rat movement data (facilitating a self-loop learning concept) encoded back into neuromimetic signals.
-These signals are then fed back into the rat brain, connected to a CycloneIV FPGA board.
+These signals are then fed back into the rat brain.
-- **Signal Processing**: The FPGA board employs UART USB and I2S for CS4344s, sending 32 signals to 16 CS4344s.
-These stereo outputs connect to 32 AD620s, followed by resistors for voltage division to match ECoG voltage levels.
+- **Signal Processing**: The 32 signals are sent to two 16 port usb hubs, connected to modified usb-audio converters, followed by resistors for voltage division to match ECoG voltage levels.

 ## Microelectrode Array (MEA) Specifications